• Skip to primary navigation

 • 1 Cup Almond Flour

-• 2 teaspoon raw sunflower seeds Use unsalted seeds if replacing with something else.
+• 2 tsp raw sunflower seeds Use unsalted seeds if replacing with something else.

-• 1 tablespoon Apple Cider Vinegar White vinegar works too
+• 1 tbsp Apple Cider Vinegar White vinegar works too

 • 2 Eggs large- room temperature.

-• 3 tablespoon Butter (Salted) Melted.
+• 3 tbsp Butter (Salted) Melted.
 See post tips if you are going to use coconut oil instead.

 Instructions